davidfrantz/force/docs/source/howto/lcf.rst

 	for f in /train/*.prm; do dforce force-train $f; done

 In this case, it is important that no other parameter file is in the given folder.

+After model training, validation information (performed with 30% of the data) can be found in the corresponding log file next to the generated model.

+The base parameter file before applying replacement variables can be accessed the parameter file `here <../_static/parameter-files/tutorials/lcf/50_lcf_training.prm>`_.

 Tip